DiscreteTom/UniStart/README.md

     // E.g. onNextUpdate = onUpdate.AddOnceListener
     this.onNextUpdate(() => print("Test.onNextUpdate"));

-    // All events are AdvancedEvent,
+    // All events are UniEvent,
     // so listeners with zero params are always acceptable,
     // you can also invoke them immediately. this.onCollisionEnter.AddListener(() => print(1)).Invoke();